Anti-BDS laws: South Carolina

-South Carolina's State legislature passed bill H 3583 which was signed into law by governor Nikki Haley on June 4, 2015.
+South Carolina's State legislature passed bill H 3583 which was signed into law by governor Nikki Haley on 4 June 2015.
 It prohibits public entities from doing business with companies engaged in "discriminatory" boycotts:

-While the law doesn't explicitly mention Israel, Palestine or the BDS movement, state legislators stated that they were targeting BDS.
+While the law does not explicitly mention Israel, Palestine or the BDS movement, state legislators stated that they were targeting BDS.

-The primary sponsor of the bill Alan Clemmons hailed the bill as "the country's first legislation confronting BDS."
-In an interview with The Jerusalem Post Clemmons claimed that he got the idea while on a trip to Israel with other legislators in 2015, paid for by election campaign funds.
+The primary sponsor of the bill Alan Clemmons hailed the bill as "the country's first legislation confronting BDS".
+In an interview with The Jerusalem Post, Clemmons claimed that he got the idea while on a trip to Israel with other legislators in 2015, paid for by election campaign funds.
 There he met legal scholar Eugene Kontorovich during a dinner at a winery who he credited with helping him develop the bill and ensuring its constitutionality.
-The key to avoiding constitutional challenges was according to Kontorvich that "these laws do not ban any kind of BDS activity, but rather restrict public money from supporting boycotting companies."
+The key to avoiding constitutional challenges was according to Kontorvich that "these laws do not ban any kind of BDS activity, but rather restrict public money from supporting boycotting companies".

-Anti-Semitism redefinition
+Antisemitism redefinition

 In 2017, Clemmons introduced another bill into the State legislature, H 3643.
 The bill overwhelmingly passed in the House with the vote 103–3, but was defeated in the Senate.
-H 3643 was controversial because it would have required colleges to use the 2010 US State Department's definition of anti-Semitism when investigating alleged civil rights violations.
-The definition has been criticized for conflating criticism of Israel with anti-Semitism and critics have alleged that it was designed to suppress political speech by smearing it as anti-Semitism.
+H 3643 was controversial because it would have required colleges to use the 2010 US State Department's definition of antisemitism when investigating alleged civil rights violations.
+The definition has been criticized for conflating criticism of Israel with antisemitism and critics have alleged that it was designed to suppress political speech by smearing it as antisemitism.
 But supporters of the bill, such as Kenneth L. Marcus of the Brandeis Center, claimed that it did not regulate or restrict free speech.

-In 2018, text mirroring the bill was inserted as a rider to the 2018-2019 State budget bill by senator Larry Grooms which passed and was signed into law by governor Henry McMaster.
+In 2018, text mirroring the bill was inserted as a rider to the 2018–2019 State budget bill by senator Larry Grooms which passed and was signed into law by governor Henry McMaster.
 Because the legislation was attached to a budgetary bill it would expire in one year unless reauthorized by legislators.

 South Dakota

-In January 2020, governor Kristi Noem signed an executive order requiring contractors to the state to sign in writing that they are not, and will not, boycott Israel.
+In January 2020, governor Kristi Noem signed an executive order requiring contractors to the state to sign in writing that they are not boycotting, and will not boycott, Israel.
 The order applies to contractors with more than five employees and contracts worth over $100,000.

 Tennessee

 In 2019, Tennessee lawmakers Dolores Gresham and Mark White introduced the bills HB 600 and SB 1250.
-The purpose of the bills is to require state education institutions to adopt the State Department's controversial definition of anti-Semitism which includes the Three Ds of antisemitism.
+The purpose of the bills is to require state education institutions to adopt the State Department's controversial definition of antisemitism which includes the Three Ds of antisemitism.